BetterDiscord/docs/docs/themes/basics/creating.md

 }
 ```

 Wow what a difference that makes!
-The guild list suddenly ooks and feels a lot different from where we started and we've barely done anything.
-There's still that issue with the expanded folder backgrounds, so lets select that element and see what's going on.
+The guild list suddenly looks and feels a lot different from where we started and we've barely done anything.
+There's still that issue with the expanded folder backgrounds, so let's select that element and see what's going on.

 Ah looks like another `48px`, we can easily change that to `33px` to match.
 But what about `left`?
 Since that's an alignment, we'll have to scale that too. `12px` is `16.6667%` of `72px` so that's `8.333px` for our size, and we'll round down again to `8px` and see if that's enough.